Salewa Mountain Trainer Mid GTX Review

-The Mountain Trainer is the third-most expensive boot in this review, but only performed in the bottom third among this pool of competitors.
-Costing $239, it's hard to call this model a good value, especially if you are looking for performance in a variety of applications.
+The Mountain Trainer is one of the most expensive boots in this review, but only performed in the bottom third among this pool of competitors.
+It's hard to call this model a good value, especially if you are looking for performance in a variety of applications.

 The Salewa Mountain Trainer Mid GTX has some great features, including its combined lacing and heel-securing systems.
 We also appreciate a pair of hikers that are built to last, as this one certainly appears to be.
 However, we consider general comfort to be the most important factor in hiking boots, and this boot came up short in this category.
 While your feet will probably take a long time to get used to this boot, it's quality construction should last you several seasons.

 — Ross Robinson